 Should you be formal or informal when addressing your Japanese customers?

 When communicating with your customers, you should be formal.
 The customer in Japan is always treated with respect and formality.

 The old saying “the customer is always right” should be kept in mind when dealing with your Japanese customers.

-Even though Japan is at the centre of many technological innovations, always remember that it is an ancient, formal, traditional culture.
-If you have a financial product, a legal service or are talking about money, you should always adopt a formal tone and style.
+Even though Japan is at the center of many technological innovations, always remember that it is an ancient, formal, traditional culture.
+If you have a financial product, a legal service, or are talking about money, you should always adopt a formal tone and style.

 Ease of doing business in Japan